Mind Maps are the multi-niche writer’s best friend.

 They’re helpful to niche writers, too.
 Mind maps can help you think outside of the box to increase your earning potential.
 I’ve been using mind maps for years, and they’ve helped me find more places to pitch.

-Every Monday, I share a mind map with you, and tell you how I’d use it to get more leads for my freelance writing business.
+I frequently share my mind maps, and explain how I’d use them to get more leads for my freelance writing business.
 I’ve shared the automotive/cars mind map in the past, but today, I’ll tell you exactly how I’d use it to reach out to companies and publications.

 Here’s how I might use this mind map.